A geometric distortion solution specifically for historical observations and its implementation: Methods

 \section{Methods}

-The method investigated in this paper derives an analytical GD model, which is characterized by a high-order polynomial, using the distortionless positions of stars provided by the Gaia catalog.
-The analytical GD model can effectively describe the effect of GD in ground-based observations because the majority of GD components can be characterized by polynomials.
+The method investigated in this paper derives an analytical GD model, which is characterized by a high-order polynomial, using the distortionless positions of stars provided by the Gaia catalogue.
+The analytical GD model can effectively describe the GD effect in ground-based observations, because the majority of GD components can be characterized by polynomials.
 The remaining components, which are typically described using a lookup table \citep{Wang2019}, generally only account for a minor portion of GD.
-This will be confirmed in the subsequent section through experimentation.
+This is confirmed in the subsequent section through experimentation.
+The principle of this method is to extract the GD effect present in each frame of observations, and then derives the GD model based on the GD effect extracted from these multiple frames.
+In other words, the method uses the weighted average of the plate constants to derive the GD model.
+As fitting errors are eliminated by averaging the coefficients from multiple frames, the final GD solution does not have overfitting issues even if only a dozen bright stars can be used to solve the high-order polynomial.

-This method extracts the GD effect present in each frame of observations, and then derives the GD model based on the information from these multiple frames.
-The implementation details of the method are presented.
-First, the observations are preprocessed, including flat-field and bias correction.
-Subsequently, a two-dimensional Gaussian fitting is used to determine the pixel positions of the observed stars.
-These observed stars are then cross-matched with the stars in the Gaia catalog to obtain their reference positions.
-Specifically, the reference positions are topocentric astrometric positions of the stars calculated from their catalog positions.
+The implementation details of this method are as follows.
+A two-dimensional Gaussian fitting is used to determine the pixel positions of the observed stars.
+These observed stars are then cross-matched with the stars given in the Gaia catalogue \citep{Gaia2023} to obtain their reference positions.
+Specifically, the reference positions are topocentric astrometric positions of the stars \citep{Kaplan1989} calculated from their catalogue positions.
 To ensure the accuracy of the GD solution, we also account for additional factors that may cause deterioration to its accuracy.
 These factors include differential colour refraction and charge transfer efficiency issues, which can be effectively addressed using the method presented in \citet{Lin2020}.
 Consequently, we can obtain the pixel coordinate $(x_i,y_i)$ and the equatorial coordinate $(\alpha_i,\delta_i)$ of each star $i$.
 The standard coordinate $(\xi_i,\eta_i)$ can be converted from the equatorial coordinate via the central projection, which is presented in \citet{Green1985}.

-To extract the GD effect on pixel positions, we solve a six-parameter linear transform to obtain the approximate pixel positions $(x_i^{_{L}},y_i^{_{L}})$ of the reference stars.
-The linear transform is expressed as:
+To extract the GD effect on pixel positions, we need to solve a six-parameter linear transformation to obtain the approximate pixel positions $(x_i^{_{L}},y_i^{_{L}})$ of the reference stars.
+The linear transformation is expressed as: